 We welcome visits at any time.
 If you would like to arrange for a tour of the school, please contact the Development Office on 020 8340 2328.

-Join the Alumnae facebook group: Channing Old Girls
+Join the Alumnae facebook group, you can also find photos from our latest events: Channing Old Girls

 Tell Us What You Would Like

 Please complete this short questionnaire so that we can improve your Alumnae Department.

 We are both proud and privileged to have been loaned part of the exhibition “How Do We Remember?’ by Adam Forman, which looks to explore the fallibility and longitudinal memory and memory of fleeting everyday experiences.

 The pieces showcase some of the wonderful memories kept by Lady Forman (nee Mouilpied) herself (Channing alumnae 1927-32) and are presented through the artist’s own memories (son of Lady Forman)